-A total of $20 USD would be the range of your budget for accommodation in Playa del Carmen vs Cozumel.
+A total of $20 USD would be the range of your budget for accommodation.
 There are hotels mid-budget for $50-70 USD and you can find luxury accommodations starting from $120 USD.

 How to Decide Which One is Better Between Chichen Itza vs Tulum